About

 In Korean laver farming, spores are cultivated in water tanks and implanted onto nets wrapped around rotating frames.
 Verifying whether enough spores have attached to each net section determines harvest readiness, but this was done entirely by hand and eye, limiting efficiency and consistency across large-scale operations.

-This automated spore sorting system uses a camera device (biological microscope with mercury lamp) mounted on the harvesting apparatus to photograph spores.
-Images are transmitted to a central control terminal that measures spore density and determines planting completeness, above threshold the net section is selected for harvest, below threshold it is re-cultivated.
+This automated spore sorting system uses a camera device (a biological microscope with a mercury lamp) mounted on the harvesting apparatus to photograph spores.
+Images are transmitted to a central control terminal that measures spore density and decides planting completeness: if the density is above the threshold, the net section is selected for harvest; if below, it is re-cultivated.

 Laver harvesting apparatus 3D view